wchorski/festi-feud/README.md

 ```

 ## Todos
+- [ ] move votes to it's own model in schema.
 - [ ] `/questions` page where you can vote on existing and insert new answers
   - [ ] either `/questions?id=123` or `/questions/123` to go to individual
 - [ ] `/play` page where you pull in questions with corrisponsing answers